ArihantGarg1386/Oblivious-error-writeup/README.md

 This revealed the flag as "`hgsynt{Pbatengf!
 Lbh pnhtug n erq ureevat!}`"

-This is a standard case of "Caeser's Cipher" which I decrypted using `https://cyberchef.io` using "ROT13"
+This is a standard case of "Caesar's Cipher" which I decrypted using `https://cyberchef.io` using "ROT13"

 <img width="1920" height="937" alt="image" src="https://github.com/user-attachments/assets/83815190-fe20-49b5-a153-32a7e2ece19e" />